 - Use a zone-focusing system and select a 9-point or 21-point zone.
 This helps to keep the focus tight on the bird.

 - Birds move quickly, this means you’ll want to use higher ISO settings for bird photography than the normal setting.
 Use ISO-400 for action shots.
 If your camera is too noisy at ISO 400, try to avoid shooting in low light conditions.

 Pick up the best shooting time

-The best time for photography is either during the early morning or late afternoons.
-It is all about the quality of light, during these periods the day the light quality is soft.
+The best time for photography is either during the early morning or late afternoon.
+It is all about the quality of light, during these periods of the day the light quality is soft.
 Soft light is the best light for bird photography because:

 - It casts soft shadows on the bird creating a subtle depth.

 - It has a golden glow during dawn and dusk.